QUALITY-CONTROL OF

 of other texts about human-computer interaction - HCI, on Information and debate and about Computerization of the whole society that today unfolds

-General Inteligence and ChatGPT, while struggling about fake news and conspiracy theories.
+into the hype of Artificial General Inteligence and ChatGPT, while struggling about fake news and conspiracy theories.
 The

 implications for Artificial General Intelligence in my dissertation written